Wulfstan at Worcester Cathedral

 Wulfstan offering his church to God

-Many post-Conquest bishops embarked on ambitious building projects at their cathedrals, replacing the Saxon churches with larger, more impressive buildings in the new style.
+Many post-Conquest bishops embarked on ambitious building projects at their cathedrals, replacing the Anglo-Saxon churches with larger, more impressive buildings in the new style.
 Wulfstan did the same at Worcester, but he mourned the loss of the old cathedral:

 When the bigger church, which he had himself started from the foundations, had grown large enough for the monks to move across to it, the word was given for the old church, the work of St Oswald, to be stripped of its roof and demolished.
 Wulfstan stood there in the open air to watch, and could not keep back his tears.
 His friends mildly reproved him: he should rather rejoice that in his lifetime so much honour had accrued to the church that the increased number of monks made larger dwellings necessary.
 He replied: “My view is quite different.
 We unfortunates are destroying the works of saints in order to win praise for ourselves.
 In that happy age men were incapable of building for display; their way was to sacrifice themselves to God under any sort of roof, and to encourage their subjects to follow their example.
 But we strive to pile up stones while neglecting souls.”
 He said more along these lines, undermining opposed views with his own assertions.
 (GP, 429-31)